 |Can only be used for foam cutting|

 Hopefully, this post will help you decide the best option for you.
 I’ve just started using DevCNC Foam and will follow up later with a more in-depth article.
-When we decide to build a CNC foam cutter we tend to concentrate on the hardware but over the years of foam cutting, I’ve found this may not be the best option
+When you decide to build a CNC foam cutter we tend to concentrate on the hardware but over the years of foam cutting, I’ve found this may not be the best option

 Software is where you’ll spend the bulk of your time.
 So I would suggest you think about the type of projects you want to make and then match that to the software and then the hardware.